Save 20% on a Brooklyn Bedding mattress with this code: sleepfoundation20

 The Aurora uses a hybrid design and features advanced cooling technology.
 This luxury model starts with a woven cover.
 The top layer of the comfort system consists of 1.5 inches of polyfoam.
 Both the cover and the top comfort layer include a phase-change material engineered to help the sleeper maintain a neutral temperatureskin temperature of 88 degrees.
 A copper infusion in the top comfort layer also helps wick heat away from the sleeper’s body.
 The second comfort layer consists of 2 inches of latex-like polyfoam that gives additional contouring and responsiveness.

 A 1-inch layer of memory foam serves as the transition layer.
 This layer gives deeper contouring while acting as a barrier between the comfort and support layers.
 A gel swirl in the memory foam amplifies the mattress’s cooling effect.
 Next, an 8-inch layer of pocketed coils supports the bed.
-It also adds a springy feel without a lot of motion transfer, and it allows airflow to keep the mattress cooler.
+The coils are arranged in different zones based on thickness, resulting in extra reinforcement for areas of the body where people tend to carry more weight – such as thr torso and hips – and a gentler feel for the head, shoulders, and legs.
+Pocketed coils also add a springy feel without a lot of motion transfer, and they allow airflow to keep the mattress cooler.
 The coils rest on a 1-inch layer of polyfoam that supports their compression.

 The Brooklyn Spartan